mhx/dwarfs/doc/mkdwarfs.md

   and values greater than 10 are mapped to "background" priority.

 - `--num-scanner-workers=`*value*:
-  Number of worker threads used for building the filesystem.
-This defaults to the number of processors available on your system.
+  Number of worker threads used for scanning the filesystem.
 Use this option if you want to limit the resources used by `mkdwarfs` or to optimize build speed.
 This option affects only the scanning phase.
 By default, the same value is used as for `--num-workers`.
   In the scanning phase, the worker threads are used to scan files in the